droundy/fac/web/building.md

 To build fac (assuming you have just cloned fac, and do not have an older version of fac) just run

-    sh build-linux.sh
+    sh build/linux.sh

 This should build fac on an x86-64 or 32-bit x86 linux system.
-You can use `build-freebsd.sh` to build on freebsd.
 You can then build an optimized version of fac by running

     ./fac fac